imopen/reolink/README.md

 with zones you can simply activate or deactivate cameras, and coupled with home assistant you can turn on alarm when at home and disabled alarm when not, for example.

-the usage is simply:
+## Setup Credential ##

-given a .reolink_personal with your credential:
+You must create a file .reolink_personal with your credential:

 USER="USER"

 PASS="PASS"

 declare -A CAMERA

 CAMERA["room"]="192.168.1.250"

 ## Get zone ##